olavfla/kubeedge-setup/README.md

 And finally view the status of the rollout:

 `kubectl rollout status deployments alpaca-prod`

+When you do this while measuring network traffic, i recommend waiting until the previous command has finished before issuing any other commands.
+The `kubectl patch` command will take a while to finish rolling out the new updated image, and the `kubectl rollout` will only exit when the rollout is complete.
+The traffic generated in this process is very relevant for testing, and probably pretty high as well.

 If you want to change the image back and forth, you can use this command to set it back to the 'blue' image: